Cadmium in Alloys

 Although cadmium has only limited use as a pure metal it forms many binary and more complex alloys which have useful properties for many commercial applications.

-Most commercial alloys containing cadmium fall into two major groups, where
+Most commercial alloys containing cadmium fall into three major groups, where

 (a) the presence of cadmium improves some feature of the alloy.
 Small amounts of cadmium can improve the hardness and wear resistance, mechanical strength, fatigue strength, castability and electrochemical properties of a number of alloys.
 Cadmium is added principally to alloys based on copper, tin, lead and zinc although several others benefit from its presence.

-These two alloy groups will be considered in more detail:
+These alloy groups will be considered in more detail:

 (b) Joining and fusible alloys

 Intermediate temperature soldering alloys Cadmium alloyed with silver, zinc and/or tin makes excellent solders with a tensile strength two to three times greater than most common solders in this temperature range.
 They are also often used in applications where temperature sensitivity prohibits the use of silver solders with higher tensile strength.
 Zinc-cadmium alloys are useful for soldering aluminium whilst cadmium-zinc-tin alloys are used for soldering magnesium.